 Circulating tumor DNA (ctDNA) sequencing may overcome these hurdles by enabling multi-timepoint testing and the detection of subclones that are disseminated in space.

-In this webinar, Dr. Marco Gerlinger of the Institute of Cancer Research, London, will discuss an approach that combines solution hybrid capture for target enrichment and molecular barcodes for sequencing error correction.
+In this webinar, Dr. Marco Gerlinger of the Institute of Cancer Research, London, discusses an approach that combines solution hybrid capture for target enrichment and molecular barcodes for sequencing error correction.
 This customizable ultra-sensitive ctDNA sequencing technology can be applied to 25 ng of ctDNA, a quantity that can usually be obtained from 10-20 ml of blood.
 Deep sequencing of the target region with over 20,000x depth enables mutation detection in driver gene panels with a sensitivity of up to 0.1%.
 The analysis of off-target reads allows simultaneous genome-wide CNA profiling.